Target (New Zealand TV series)

 Target is a New Zealand consumer advice show.
 It was hosted by Carly Flynn and Brooke Howard-Smith.
-The show ran for 14 seasons and remained one of New Zealand's highest rated factual programs and had won one Qantas Media Award.
+The show ran for 14 seasons from 1999 to 2012, and remained one of New Zealand's highest rated factual programs and had won one Qantas Media Award.

 Former hosts included Leanne Malcolm, Ian Orchard, Greg Boyed and Janet Wilson.

-Current features on the show

 Hidden camera trials

 This has been a major part of the show since the launch of Target in 1999.
-It is used to reveal Trades People and Shops misconduct and illegal behaviour including urinating in showers.
+It is used to reveal trades people and shops misconduct and illegal behaviour, including urinating in showers.

 Retail trials

-In these trials often young actors under the age of 18 are sent into a store to purchase an item restricted to persons aged 18 or over, such as cigarettes, pornographic material and alcohol.
+In these trials, young actors under the age of 18 are sent into a store to purchase an item restricted to persons aged 18 or over, such as cigarettes, pornographic material and alcohol.
 The actor is given an expired EFTPOS card or less change than required to purchase the item, so they do not purchase the items in question.
-This is largely done to prevent Target from being sued by retailers in relation to a prosecution stemming the hidden camera trial, and in alcohol trials also prevents the actor being liable for prosecution (under the Sale of Liquor Act 1989, a person under 18 who purchases alcohol is liable for a fine up to $2000.)
+(To avoid legal consequences to Target and the actor since the trials are not legally-sanctioned controlled purchase operations).

-In 2009 Christchurch liquor trial, there was a record broken for the youngest ever actor used in the trial: 10 years old, and she was allowed to buy alcohol.
+In the 2009 Christchurch liquor trial, there was a record broken for the youngest ever actor used in the trial: a 10-year-old girl, who was allowed to buy alcohol.